-(36) All relevant staff and Students are expected to become familiar with the GHS system labelling and update the labels on containers to assist UNE in its quest to be compliant with the new labelling system when it is mandated in January 2017.

-(37) Where ever possible it is recommended that staff and students purchasing hazardous chemicals request that the label is GHS compliant.
+- (36) All relevant staff and Students are expected to be familiar with the GHS system labelling and update the labels on containers to assist UNE in being GHS compliant. - (37) Where ever possible it is recommended that staff and students purchasing hazardous chemicals request that the label is GHS compliant.